saurabhs051/DSA/Graph/07 Good Questions/Cheapest Flights Within K Stops/README.md

 ## 📌 Notes

 - 🧠 Think of this as a **level-based BFS**, where each level means 1 additional stop.
-- ✅ Updating `price[]` only after the level finishes ensures proper path independence.
 - ❗️Avoid reusing global cost updates across BFS levels — this is the **most common mistake**.
+- ✅ Not using `price[]` for newCost calculation ensures proper level independence. `price[]` is just used to ensure only the cheaper value that seen before gets added to queue

 ---

-Let me know if you'd like visual flow diagrams or complexity breakdowns!